Personalize selling with product rec quizzes 👉

 Oh, and great news: a Free Typeform account is all you need to create and publish this form.
 Let’s jump in!

-1. From your Workspace, click the Create typeform button to open a new typeform:
+1. From your Workspace, click the Create a new form button to open a new form.

-2. You can choose between dozens of professionally-designed templates to give your typeform a polished look from the get-go.
+2. You can choose to import your questions or create a form with AI.
 We’ll click Start from scratch for now.
 You can add custom design elements later on!

 3. Now, you’ll see the Create panel.
-This is where you can add and design questions for your typeform—there’s even a preloaded question to help get you started:
+This is where you can add and design questions for your form.

 You can also set up Logic from the Create panel.
 Logic is Typeform’s handy tool for guiding respondents through a form, using their previous answers to make sure they only see the questions that are most relevant to them.

 We’ll get to Logic in just a bit.
-For now, click the + sign on the left-hand sidebar of the Create panel to see the full menu of question types.
-Click a question type to add it to your typeform:
+For now, click + Add content to see the full menu of question types.

 You can add as many questions as you need!
 Check out the full list of question types to learn about your options.
-Here’s what we’ll use in this typeform:
+Here’s what we’ll use in this form:

 - A Multiple Choice question asking which services interest the respondent